marcglasberg/i18n_extension/README.md

 ```

-Another thing you may do if you want, is to throw an error if any translation is missing.
+Another thing you may do, if you want,
+is to set up callbacks that the `i18n_extension` package will call
+whenever it detects a missing translation.
+You can then program these callbacks to throw errors if any translations are missing,
+or log the problem, or send emails to the person responsible for the translations.

-To that end, inject callbacks into `Translations.missingKeyCallback` and
+To do that, simply inject your callbacks into `Translations.missingKeyCallback` and
 `Translations.missingTranslationCallback`.

 For example:

 ```dart
 Translations.missingKeyCallback = (key, locale)